komplexb/komplexb.github.io/work/notifyer/index.md

 Using Microsoft's OneNote as a datastore, Notifyer utilizes OneNote's API to retrieve notes from a given section.
 A note is then selected to be pushed to your devices via Pushbullet's API.

 The ideal use case is to schedule Notifyer's random method to be invoked periodically.
-However for the purposes of this demo, users can select a note to be pushed immediately.
+In fact Notifyer's functionality would work great bundled as a <a href="http://blog.byronbuckley.com/preview/UvMSmqrnwDJrPUgx3va0/" target="_blank">IFTTT Recipe</a>, however for the purposes of this demo, users can select a note to be pushed immediately.

 <a href="{{ page.site-url }}" title="Visit {{ page.title }}" target="_blank">Try {{ page.title }}</a>
 <hr/>